digital-futures-academy/airport-challenge/DMREADME.md

-*Test 2* - Confirm if plane is in planesAtAirport using isPlaneAtAirport returns true *Test 3* - Confirm if plane is in planesAtAirport using isPlaneAtAirport returns false *Test 4* - When planeTakesOff is called and isPlaneAtAirport returns true, length of planesAtAirport decreases by 1 *Test 5* - When planeTakesOff is called and isPlaneAtAirport returns False, an error message is returned
+*Test 2* - Confirm if plane is in planesAtAirport using isPlaneAtAirport returns true *Test 3* - Confirm if plane is in planesAtAirport using isPlaneAtAirport returns false *Test 4* - When planeTakesOff is called and isPlaneAtAirport returns true, length of planesAtAirport decreases by 1

 **User Story 5**
 As an air traffic controller